 The show only plays a couple of times over the course of the party so if you want to do it, make sure to put it in your party lineup!
-They may change but for the night we went there were shows at 6:15 PM, 6:36PM, 7:35PM, 9:00PM, and 9:50PM.
-I wish they’d had a show sometime in the 8PM hour because the 7:35PM and the 9PM shows overlapped with other plans we already had and the parade.
+You can see the shows in the Disneyland App or if you go near the party location.

 There are plenty of other food and beverage options available during the party – just nothing else that you can only get during the party.

 I mentioned it above but your party ticket comes with PhotoPass.
-Take advantage of it by checking out all of the photo opps throughout the parks.
-There was a cute Oogie Boogie Bash one right as soon as you walked in the gate, a Magic Key specific Hocus Pocus one by the Symphony Swings, and various other ones (like Headless Horseman) throughout the park!
+Take advantage of it by checking out all of the photo ops throughout the parks.
+There was a cute Oogie Boogie Bash one right as soon as you walked in the gate and various other ones (like Headless Horseman) throughout the park!

 Take advantage because those photo opps are only available then!
 There will likely also be other Halloween photo opps available that are during the day but if you’re only doing the party, you should check those out too!